vintagetrex/Nemesis-Project/README.md

   Sub Projects

+    * Proof of Work single computational mining network
+      - perform the function of finding blocks and storing sections of the storage array with the same function
+      - rather than 2 mining networks have a single network based on producing a random string that satisfies the checksum of the hashed network status (balance of payments), encrypted claim with key, and padding
+      - combined network of proof of storage and proof of work

     * IP masking for users (both viewers and submitters of content)
       - needs to have enough speed to stream movies real time